Germany charges Syrian doctor with crimes against humanity

 BERLIN (AP) — A Syrian doctor has been charged in Germany with crimes against humanity for allegedly torturing people in military hospitals in his homeland and killing one of them, German federal prosecutors said Wednesday.

-The Federal Prosecutor’s Office in Karlsruhe said in a written statement that Alla Mousa, who came to Germany in 2015 and practiced medicine before he was arrested last year, is accused of 18 counts of torturing people in military hospitals in Homs and Damascus.
-The allegations include that Mousa tried to make people infertile.
+The Federal Prosecutor’s Office in Karlsruhe said in a statement that Alla Mousa, who came to Germany in 2015 and practiced medicine before he was arrested last year, is accused of 18 counts of torturing people in military hospitals in the Syrian cities of Homs and Damascus.
+The allegations include charges that Mousa tried to make people infertile.

 A federal indictment charged him with murder, severe bodily harm, attempted bodily harm and dangerous bodily harm, the statement said.

-Prosecutors said that after the beginning of the opposition uprising against Syrian President Bashar Assad in 2011, protesters were frequently arrested and tortured.
-Injured civilians who were thought to be members of the opposition were also taken to military hospitals where they were tortured and sometimes killed.
+Prosecutors said after the beginning of the opposition uprising against Syrian President Bashar Assad in 2011, protesters were frequently arrested and tortured.
+Injured civilians who were thought to be members of the opposition were also taken to military hospitals, where they were tortured and sometimes killed.

+In February, a German court convicted a former member of Assad’s secret police of facilitating the torture of prisoners in a landmark ruling that human rights activists said would set a precedent for other cases in the decade-long conflict.

+Eyad Al-Gharib was convicted of accessory to crimes against humanity and sentenced by the Koblenz state court to 4 1/2 years in prison.

+It was the first time that a court outside Syria ruled in a case alleging Syrian government officials committed crimes against humanity.
+German prosecutors invoked the principle of universal jurisdiction for serious crimes to bring the case that involved victims and defendants in Germany.

-Specifically, Mousa is accused of having poured alcohol over the genitals of a teenage boy and another man and setting fire to them with a cigarette lighter at military hospital No. 608 in Homs.
-He is also accused of torturing nine more people in the same hospital in 2011 by kicking and beating them with his fist or with medical instruments.
+In the current case, prosecutors accuse the Syrian doctor of having poured alcohol over the genitals of a teenage boy and another man and setting fire to them with a cigarette lighter at military hospital No. 608 in Homs.
+He is also accused of torturing nine more people in the same hospital in 2011 by kicking and beating them.

 The indictment also alleges that Mousa kicked and beat a jailed man who was suffering an epileptic seizure.
 A few days later, the doctor gave the man a medication and he subsequently died without the exact cause of death ever clearly being identified, German prosecutors said.